What is cash flow forecasting?

 Cash flow forecasts should contain four main categories of information: expected income, projected dates for when you’ll receive that income, expected costs, and projected dates for when those costs will be incurred.
 However, at a more granular level, a cash flow forecast will include income from sources like sales, interest, and sale of assets and expenses from sources like materials, wages, and marketing.

 Improving the value that a cash flow forecast delivers is best achieved by improving the accuracy with which you forecast future income and expenses.
-That can be done in a range of ways, but some of the most common include refining your approach to sales forecasting and ensuring you keep perfectly accurate logs of expenses.
+That can be done in a range of ways, but some of the most common include refining your approach to demand forecasting and ensuring you keep perfectly accurate logs of expenses.
 Most importantly, though, is to compare your previous cash flow forecasts with the actual income and expense data from the same period.
 This can help you to understand where your forecasting approach works well and where it falls short, leading to gradual improvements to the overall process.